Distinguished Graduate Student Fellowship Processing Guidelines

 - Concurrent Employment

 - Selection Criteria

 - Council of Graduate Schools Resolution (PDF file)

 Description of Award

-Eighteen Distinguished Graduate Student Fellowships will be awarded for academic year (fall/spring) 2013-2014.
-The academic year stipend is $13,750.
+The academic year stipend is $15,000.
 In addition, Fellowship recipients will benefit from a $1000 travel award that will accompany each fellowship award.
 The money should be spent in accordance with UWM travel regulations by the end of the fiscal year following the year in which the fellowship award is held.
 The money will be spent on travel to present at a major national or international conference in the student's discipline.
 DGSF also pays the in-state tuition rate and remits the out-of-state portion of tuition (if applicable); all Fellowship recipients are eligible for State health benefits.
-Awardees retain full responsibility for mandatory fees and additional instructional/course fees (including distance education) above basic graduate tuition levels.
+Awardees are responsible for mandatory fees and additional instructional/course fees (including distance education) above basic graduate tuition levels.

 Fellowship recipients must comply with the following regulations:

 - Be enrolled in a master's or doctoral degree program.

 - Be registered for full-time study during the entire award period.